crexpress/js-helper/README.md

 # js-helper

-Javascript helpers that were used in my old projects
+[Deprecated] Javascript and jQuery util file that I used in my old projects back in 2013.